xtaltha/env-project/ShareAlike/README.md

 <sub>_here you should change everything, including the name xtaltha, etc., to fit a descriptive overview of the your mod. **Don't let this placeholder text influence you.**_</sub>

 defacto is a mod that does absolutely nothing and serves only to be an example for mod authors to base their own descriptions and mods off of.
-It is part of the **[cpmodproj]** project, which in turn is made by **[xtaltha]**, a REDmodding organization.
+It is part of the **[cpmodproj]** project&mdash;this version specifically is under the **[env-project]** moniker, which in turn is made by **[xtaltha]**, a REDmodding organization.

 Created to serve the modding community and allow open-source REDmodding to expand, defacto has been made to show off what can be done using **[cpmodproj]**&mdash;which is a template repository to make it easier to create mods that are on GitHub.